Soft and Chewy Chocolate Chip Cookies

 So what makes a cookie chewy instead of cakey or crispy?
 There are a few distinctions in this recipe that make it what it is: soft and chewy.

 - Brown Sugar: To make a chewy cookie we need to add moisture.
-Brown sugar contains molasses which adds more moisture and chewiness to these cookies than white sugar would which is why we are only using brown sugar in this recipe.
+Brown sugar contains molasses which adds moisture and chewiness to cookies which is why in this recipe we are using more brown sugar than white granulated sugar.

 - Melted Butter: For most cookie recipes, the butter should be softened so it can be creamed with the sugar.
-But for this recipe, it calls for melting the butter and whisking it with the sugar.
-This will ensure that air is not added to the mixture and that it will stay chewy and not puffy and delicate like a cakey cookie.
+But for this recipe, we’re going to melt the butter and mix it with the sugars.
+This will ensure that air is not added to the mixture and it will stay chewy and not puffy and delicate like a cakey cookie.

 - Gluten Development: In other cookies recipes, I talk about mixing in the flour just until combined and no more.
 For the purposes of creating a bit more chewiness, the flour can be mixed for a bit longer.
 However, there is a fine line between developing a little gluten and over-developing the gluten.
 We want a chewy cookie, not a tough cookie!